Yankees vs. Red Sox Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Domingo German (3-3) for his 12th start of the season.
+- Clarke Schmidt (2-6) will take the mound for the Yankees, his 14th start of the season.

-- In 11 starts this season, he's earned a quality start in three of them.
+- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

-- German will look to finish five or more innings for the third start in a row.
+- Schmidt has pitched five or more innings in four straight games and will look to extend that streak.

-- He has one appearance this season with zero earned runs allowed out of his 11 chances this season.
+- He has finished three appearances without allowing an earned run in 13 chances this season.

 |Opponent